 In the business of analytics, it’s too easy to let numbers and acronyms do all the talking.
 With this feature series, we’re going to surface the people behind all the clever stuff that cranks out the ARPDAU, the benchmark reports and the Sankey charts.

-CEO Mark Robinson (was) volunteered to be first in the interrogation chair.
+GM Mark Robinson (was) volunteered to be first in the interrogation chair.

 Prized possession: Worst haircut: Starter or dessert:

-Mark Robinson, CEO, deltaDNA
+Mark Robinson, GM, deltaDNA

 My beautiful Orbea Avant